Enquire

 Gorillas aren’t the only primates in Uganda.
 There’s also the chance to track other species, like chimpanzees in Kibale Forest National Park and on Ngamba Island.

 Head to Mgahinga Gorilla National Park to spot golden monkeys in the wild and marvel at their ability to move swiftly through the forest canopy.
-Experienced guides maximize your chances of tracking down these agile apes.
+Experienced guides maximise your chances of tracking down these agile apes.

 5. Community-Based Tourism